stephan-hof/pyrocksdb/docs/api/interfaces.rst

         :param keys: list of keys (potentially with duplicates) that are ordered according to the user supplied comparator.
-        :type keys: list of strings
+        :type keys: list of bytes

         :returns: A filter that summarizes keys
-        :rtype: ``string``
+        :rtype: ``bytes``

     .. py:method:: key_may_match(key, filter)

         Check if the key is maybe in the filter.

-        :param string key: Key for a single entry inside the database
+        :param bytes key: Key for a single entry inside the database
-        :param string filter: Contains the data returned by a preceding call to create_filter on this class
+        :param bytes filter: Contains the data returned by a preceding call to create_filter on this class
         :returns: This method must return ``True`` if the key was in the list of keys passed to create_filter().